---

 ### 6. Claim Rewards

 **When to claim:** Each epoch lasts 24 hours (mainnet) or 30 minutes (testnet).
-On **Mining V3**, you can only claim after the epoch has **ended**, the operator has **funded** it (one or more `fundEpoch` calls), and the operator has called **`finalizeEpoch`** for that epoch — claims are blocked until finalization.
+You can only claim rewards for epochs that have **ended**, been **funded** by the operator (via `fundEpoch`), and **`finalizeEpoch`** has been called for that epoch so claims are no longer blocked.
 Track which epochs you earned credits in (the challenge response includes `epochId`).

 **Credits check (per miner, per epoch):**